Google Map · Climbing Area Map

 |Shared By:||Anmin Deng on Jan 5, 2011|

-Despite of being on a tropical island, in the best winters (Nov-Apr, but seeing better chances in Feb-Mar) the faces of the mountain above 3000m are packed with ice and snows and there would be some great alpine climbing routes, but in other bad winters, there could be not a trace of snow.
-As high as nearly 4000 meters above sea level, it is typical when very strong cold waves strike in very good winters to see -5 ~ -15 degrees Celsius, and, 100% humidity, and, very strong wind, where people could feel it is as cold as -20 ~ -30 degrees or even colder.
+Despite of being in a tropical island, in the best winters (Nov-Apr, but seeing better chances in Feb-Mar) the faces of the mountains above 3000m are packed with ice and snows and there would be some great alpine climbing routes, but in other bad winters, there could be not a trace of snow.
+As high as nearly 4000 meters above sea level, it is typical to see -5 ~ -15 degrees Celsius, and, 100% humidity, and, very strong wind, where people could feel it is as cold as -20 ~ -30 degrees or even colder when very strong cold waves strike in very good winters.
 On the other hand, it could be very sunny and dry and no wind, where people would find themselves hanging on thinner and thinner ice shield with water running underneath or feel insecure snow slope where you are virtually icetooling on rock walls with a very thin layer of soft snow.
 Climbing early before sun rises and climbing fast may save your days.

 In summers, rock climbing routes are also available but the rock quality and protections of some sections are very poor.
 Test your holds before you weigh on them.